 (Must be fully completed and accompanied by independent supportive evidence, e.g. a letter from your GP/doctor/counsellor on headed paper or other official document.
-The form and evidence must be sent to the Registry Department in Nightingale building AS SOON AS POSSIBLE after the circumstances begin.
+The form and evidence must be sent to the Registry Department AS SOON AS POSSIBLE after the circumstances begin.
 Retrospective claims received within 10 working days will only be considered if there are exceptional circumstances which prevent the early submission of a claim form.)

-Name of candidate
+Name of candida ate

 HC number

-Course name an d year
+Course name an id year

-Date circumstances started Date circumstances ended
+Date circumstances started

+Date circumstances ended

-Assessment(s) a affected (complete I pelow)
+Assessment(s) a affected (complete b pelow)

 Unit code Unit tutor Type of assessment (e.g. exam coursework, presentation) Assessment deadline Is this group work?

-Description of c ircumstances ' •
+Description of c ircumstances 1

 Signature

 Date